Why is the strength of an elastomeric polymer network so low?: Methods

-The equilibrated polymer network is then stretched in one direction up to ten times its original length at a rate of $8.7 \times 10^5$ s$^{-1}$ at $T = 300$ K. The lateral directions contract to preserve the volume during stretching.
-A quartic bond is considered broken once the bonded pair of beads moves beyond a distance of $11.2$~\AA.
+The resulting polymer network is then further equilibrated under the NPT ensemble at $T = 300$ K and at zero pressure for $10\, \mu$s, followed by additional equilibration under the NVT ensemble at $T = 300$ K for another $10\, \mu$s.
+The equilibrated polymer network is then stretched in one direction up to ten times its original length at a rate of $8.7 \times 10^5$ s$^{-1}$ at $T = 300$ K. The lateral directions contract to preserve the volume during stretching, i.e., isochoric deformation (volume-preserving) is enforced to maintain $\lambda_x\lambda_y\lambda_z=1$ by setting $\lambda_y = \lambda_z = \lambda_x^{-1/2}$.
 In this stage of the simulation, covalent bonds can break but cannot form.
-The positions of all the beads and covalent bond connectivities are stored at an interval of $0.1$ in stretch.
+The positions of all the beads and covalent bond connectivities are stored at an interval of $0.001$ in stretch for subsequent analysis.